MoBaioumy/Project-NAS/README.md

 This app is to enable classrooms in developing counties to be more effective by providing a set of powerful tools to help both teachers and students in a very user-friendly app.
+[Final demo!](https://youtu.be/Z1IP-ddWI2Q)

 ![](https://github.com/artix15/Project-NAS/blob/master/Doc/IntroActivity.png)